emcconville/wand/docs/guide/security.rst

   :class:`~wand.exceptions.PolicyError`
-  exceptions if a file-format was banned, and :class:`~wand.exceptions.ResourceLimitError` if the system is unable to allocated additional memory/disk resources.
+  exceptions if a file-format was banned, and :class:`~wand.exceptions.ResourceLimitError` if the system is unable to allocate additional memory/disk resources.
   Both can be configured by the :file:`policy.xml` listed above.

 .. _Celery: http://www.celeryproject.org/